 For your cover photo to show up the way you want it to, you should pay attention to the size requirements.

 The recommended LinkedIn background photo dimensions is 1584 x 396 pixels.
 The quality of the picture you upload is essential as well.
 The best LinkedIn backgrounds are clear, high-resolution images.
-Fuzzy, pixelated images can hurt your profile.
+Fuzzy, pixelated images can hurt your profile, that is why it is better to use special tools that enhance image quality.
 Maintain a 4:1 aspect ratio for a bigger or smaller image than the recommended dimensions with a file size of up to 8MB.
 LinkedIn recommends choosing a larger file size if your picture turns out blurry.
 If this still doesn’t solve the problem, try compressing the background image with a free online tool before uploading it to the platform.
 Photos will look better than images that contain logos.
 When it comes to formats, LinkedIn accepts JPG, GIF, and PNG.

 Bear in mind that your LinkedIn background image will look different based on your web browser window and the device you use.
 Your LinkedIn background will be smaller, and your profile picture will cover more of it on mobile.